Gaya3vr6317/BioNova/README.md

 BioNova is a knowledge engine designed to make NASA’s space biology research accessible, searchable, and actionable.
 By integrating bioscience publications, experiment data, and mission details into one dynamic platform, it allows users to explore the impacts and results of space biology experiments through intuitive keyword searches, interactive visualizations, and AI-generated summaries.

 This platform bridges the gap between raw scientific data and human understanding, enabling researchers, educators, students, and innovators to quickly uncover insights, accelerate discovery, and support the development of sustainable life systems for future human space exploration.
-BioSpace Atlas transforms decades of scattered research into a unified resource that fuels learning, innovation, and humanity’s journey beyond Earth.
+BioNova transforms decades of scattered research into a unified resource that fuels learning, innovation, and humanity’s journey beyond Earth.

 ## Team Name: AstroNerve
 ### Team Members